fand/veda/README.md

 ### Settings

-The settings of `glsl-livecoder` can be configured in 3 ways: global settings, project settings, and file settings.
+The settings of `VEDA` can be configured in 3 ways: global settings, project settings, and file settings.

 - Global settings are loaded from Settings page of Atom.
 - Project settings are loaded from `.liverc`.